 Galway offers a wide range of sporting activities for all ages.
 The beautiful landscape in the area presents many opportunities to enjoy the outdoors such as walking, hiking, orienteering, birdwatch, boating, canoeing along with some Galway favourites like greyhound racing and Connacht rugby.

 Galway city is host to a variety of local attractions.
 Visitors can enjoy street performers and the remnants of the medieval town walls which are home to museums and cultural sites.
 These attractions can be enjoyed by both young and old, including Brigit’s Garden, Kylemore Abbey, Lough Corrib Princess, Galway City Museum, Galway City Arts Centre, Spanish Arch and Eyre Square.

-Galway is home to some of the most beautiful sites that Ireland has to offer.
+Galway county is located on the western coast of Ireland and has some of the most beautiful sites that Ireland has to offer.
 There are a wide range of places to visit, each telling their own unique story.
 Discover hills, lakes and mountains galore hidden in the depths of County Galway.